 Ski Jumping

-Beyond gravity: the top ski jumpers who redefined the sport
+Beyond gravity: the top ski jumpers you need to know about

 These flight masters don't shrink away when faced with the next great leap.
-We take a look at five of the all-time greatest ski jumpers who've soared astonishing distances.
+We take a look at some of the ski jumpers who've made their mark in the past, or look set to do so in the future.

 Written by Ben Kissam

 That was Kobayashi talking about his first encounter with a ski jump at three years old.
-Now 27, he’s one of ski jumping’s all-time greats.
+These days, of course, he’s one of ski jumping’s all-time greats.

 Ryōyū Kobayashi performs a ski jump in Nagano, Japan on October 21, 2020.